 Remember: Budgeting is a marathon, not a sprint.
 It’s easy to get overwhelmed or frustrated when you’re planning to save big, but then missed the fine print on a few coupons at checkout!
 Avoid frustration by checking out these 5 mistakes new couponers tend to make.

 9. Use Paribus to get cash back if something goes on sale after you purchase it.

 You’re trying to trim your budget, but you’re bound to buy something you need at full price at some point.
 In the past, we had to watch the item to see if it went on sale after we bought in order to request a price adjustment.
 Sometimes it even required another trip to the store!
 But now?
-You can get the sale price without even thinking about it again when you sign up for Paribus.
+You can get the sale price without even returning to the store when you sign up for Paribus.

 10. Learn the secret shopping strategies at your favorite retailers.